Szajrii/quizer/README.md

 ```

-To see quizer in action please use following ling [ShowCase](https://storage.googleapis.com/mszarek/quizer/index.html).
+To see quizer in action please use following link [ShowCase](https://storage.googleapis.com/mszarek/quizer/index.html).

 ### Future expansion